pingidentity/pf-authn-js-widget/docs/redirectless.md

 Single-page web applications can also use redirectless mode if administrators configure them in PingFederate as authentication applications.
 ## PingFederate configuration
-1. Follow the instructions at [README.md](../README.md#pingfederate-configuration) to configure Authentication API in PingFederate.
+1. Follow the instructions at [README.md](../README.md#pingfederate-configuration) to configure the Authentication API in PingFederate.
-1. Create a new OAuth 2.0 client at Application > OAuth > Clients
+1. In the administrative console, go to Applications > OAuth > Clients and add a new OAuth 2.0 client.
-1. Allow 'allow authentication API OAuth initiation' on the newly created OAuth 2.0 client.
+1. On the new client, select the 'Allow Authentication API OAuth Initiation' check box.
-1. Select 'restricted common scopes' required by the client.
+1. Select the 'Restrict Common Scopes' check box and the client's restricted scopes.
-1. Select appropriate grant types.
+1. Select the client's 'Allowed Grant Types'.

 ## Usage
-To make use of the redirectless flow the following steps must be taken:
+To use the redirectless flow:
 - Create an instance of the widget by providing PingFederate's base URL and the necessary options.
 - Create a `configuration` object to provide the necessary redirectless settings.
 - Call `initRedirectless` and pass the `configuration` object as an argument.

-An example is show below:
+Here's an example:
 ```javascript
 var authnWidget = new PfAuthnWidget("https://localhost", { divId: 'authnwidget' });
 var config = {